 We live in a time of immense social upheaval and political uncertainty, both at home and abroad.
 Our intellectually stimulating and innovative degree, taught by experts in the field and by high-profile political practitioners, will equip you with the intellectual tools to think critically, analytically and imaginatively about the problems which plague our politics today.Dr Demetris TillyrisProgramme Director for Politics and International Relations

-of our Politics students were satisfied with the academic support on their course.
+of our Politics students were satisfied with their learning opportunities

 Single honours students are required to undertake a 40 credit 'Individual Study' which explores a theme related to Politics of your own choosing.
 This is also an option for combined honours students who wish to major with our course.